Minangkabau people: Performing arts

-Traditional Minangkabau music includes saluang jo dendang which consists of singing to the accompaniment of a saluang bamboo flute, and talempong gong-chime music.
+Traditional Minangkabau music includes saluang jo dendang, which consists of singing to the accompaniment of a saluang bamboo flute and talempong gong-chime music.
+Modern popular music based on this traditional music or pop Minang also exists produced by record companies in West Sumatra; they are mostly ballads and are not popular with young Minangkabaus.

 Dances include the tari piring (plate dance), tari payung (umbrella dance), tari indang (also known as endang or badindin), and tari pasambahan.
 Demonstrations of the silat martial art are performed.
 Pidato adat are ceremonial orations performed at formal occasions.

 Randai is a folk theatre tradition which incorporates music, singing, dance, drama and the silat martial art.
 Randai is usually performed for traditional ceremonies and festivals, and complex stories may span a number of nights.
 It is performed as a theatre-in-the-round to achieve an equality and unity between audience members and the performers.
 Randai performances are a synthesis of alternating martial arts dances, songs, and acted scenes.
 Stories are delivered by the acting and singing and are mostly based upon Minangkabau legends and folktales.
 Randai originated early in the 20th century out of fusion of local martial arts, storytelling and other performance traditions.
 Men originally played male and female characters in the story but, since the 1960s, women have participated.